This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 So focus on building quality systems and processes.

-Your company website can also be a source of value maximization too.
+Your website can also be a source of value maximization too.

 Not only might your website, based on your brand, attract visitors.
 But, if you’ve invested in SEO or search engine optimization, you might organically rank for many keywords.
 If your site is SEO optimized, an acquirer might be able to use it to rank for additional keywords that have significant value to them.